SiaSyPeng/CatCather/README.md

         time interval) you receive location updates. i.e. When you request updates from locationManager, use the min time from the settings fragment.
--pre-selecting the cat closest to your location, and display information
-	      	about that cat when the user opens the Map activity.

 ## Usage